Instructions to the prison keeper regarding Silvanus Warro's imprisonment, 2 March 1672

 This small document contains instructions dated 2 March 1672 to the prison keeper in Boston to hold Deacon Parker's "servant" Silvanus Warro on the charges of night-walking, disobedience, and fornication with Elizabeth Parker.
 The document is signed by Massachusetts Deputy Governor John Leverett (1616-1679) and secretary Edward Rawson (1615-1693).

-It is not clear whether Elizabeth Parker is a member of Deacon Parker's family, or a servant/slave who carries their last name (as was common).
-In a different document, a memorandum dated 19 October 1682, a certain Deacon William Park outlines his expenses incurred on behalf of a runaway slave named Sylvanus Warro, including upkeep of his "bastard child."
+It is not clear whether Elizabeth Parker is a member of Deacon Parker's family, or a servant/enslaved person who carries their last name (as was common).
+In a different document, a memorandum dated 19 October 1682, a certain Deacon William Park outlines his expenses incurred on behalf of a runaway enslaved person named Sylvanus Warro, including upkeep of his "bastard child."
 (See the online presentation of the memorandum from October 1682).